0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

 where $\ell_{0/1}(t)$ is the $0/1$ loss function \cite{friedman1997bias, LL2007, hastie2009elements} defined as

-The function is known as the (Heaviside) step function \cite{osuna1998reducing, evgeniou2000regularization} named after Oliver Heaviside (1850-1925), an English mathematician and physicist.
+{The function is also known as the (Heaviside) step function \cite{osuna1998reducing, evgeniou2000regularization}}.
 We point out that \eqref{SAAP} with $\alpha>0$ is always non-convex, but it gains popularity since it requires relatively few assumptions on the structure of \eqref{CCP} or the distribution of $\bfxi$ \cite{luedtke2014branch}.
 Therefore, there is an impressive body of work on developing numerical algorithms \cite{pagnoncelli2009sample,pena2020solving,shapiro2021lectures} and establishing asymptotic convergence \cite{luedtke2008sample,sun2014asymptotic,sun2019Convergence} for \eqref{SAAP}. \begin{itemize}[leftmargin=17pt] \item \textit{Binary integer programming (BIP).} One way to solve \eqref{SAAP} is to reformulate it as BIP \cite{ahmed2008solving}.
 For example, a single chance constrained problem has been investigated in \cite{adam2016nonlinear} and the integer variables in the BIP were relaxed as continuous ones.
-In \cite{luedtke2010integer}, the authors have solved a linear \eqref{SAAP} problem (i.e., $f$ and $g$ are linear) through addressing the BIP.
-Moreover, a branch-and-cut decomposition and a branch and bound approach have been proposed to deal with the BIP in \cite{luedtke2014branch} and \cite{beraldi2010exact}, respectively. \item \textit{Nonlinear programming (NLP).} Alternatives to deal with \eqref{SAAP} construct it as NLP.
-For example, the authors in \cite{pena2020solving} rewrote the chance constraint as a quantile one and reformulated \eqref{CCP} through \eqref{SAAP} as the NLP.
-Then they cast a trust-region method to tackle the problem with a joint chance constraint.
-In \cite{curtis2018sequential}, \eqref{SAAP} has been reformulated as a cardinality-constrained NLP problem which was solved by a sequential method, where trial steps were computed through piecewise-quadratic penalty function models.
-The proposed method has been proven to converge to a stationary point of the penalty function. \end{itemize} It is worth pointing out that most aforementioned work focused on the surrogates of \eqref{SAAP}, not to mention providing thorough optimality analysis and developing algorithms for \eqref{SAAP} directly .
+In \cite{luedtke2010integer}, the authors have solved a linear \eqref{SAAP} problem (i.e., $f$ and $g$ are linear) by solving its BIP reformulation.
+Moreover, a branch-and-cut decomposition method \cite{luedtke2014branch} and a branch-and-bound approach \cite{beraldi2010exact} have been proposed to deal with the BIP reformulations. \item \textit{Nonlinear programming (NLP).} Alternative approaches tackle \eqref{SAAP} by formulating it as NLP problems.
+For instance, the author in \cite{curtis2018sequential} proposed a cardinality-constrained NLP problem solved by a sequential algorithm.
+The algorithm comprised computing quadratic optimization subproblems with linear cardinality constraint and was proven to converge to a stationary point of a novel penalty function.
+In \cite{pena2020solving} the constraint in \eqref{SAAP} was converted to a quantile constraint, resulting in an NLP problem to be solved by a trust-region method.